dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 #### Publishing and communicating the release of the sources

 Last part of the release would be the so-called Source Build release where we'd need to collect and publish the sources representing the release for the .NET distro maintainers.
 The side-by-side proposal would contain all of the sources within one commit which makes things easier.
 However, for anyone who only cares about a single band, we'd need to be able to provide some trimmed version of this commit.
 For SDK branches, the situation is a bit more complicated.
 For a single SDK band release, only the 1xx band branch would contain the sources in such a way that you could build directly.
-The non-1xx band branches do not contain the source code of the shared components and only reference them as intermediate packages.
+The non-1xx band branches do not contain the source code of the shared components and only reference them as build output packages.
 This means that we'd need to compile the sources by restoring them from the 1xx band branch.
 For releases of multiple SDKs together, we'd also need to compile the full set of sources by bringing the branches together.

 It seems that while the SDK branches approach brings a bit more complexity, we'll have to create new processes of how to get the sources to our partners for both approaches.